TimPietrusky/atelier/docs/conventions.md

 ## Quick glossary

 - `workflowStore`: source of truth for workflows; persists via `JsonStorage`.
-- `workflowEngine`: executes nodes in dependency order; manages queue; updates statuses/results.
+- `workflowEngine`: executes nodes in dependency order; manages queue; updates statuses/results; appends image results to `resultHistory`.
 - `localImage`: when present on an Image node, short-circuits generation and outputs that image.
 - `inputsUsed`: debug metadata attached to node results for traceability.
 - `AssetRef`: typed reference to media (`url` | `opfs` | `fs-handle` | `idb`); never stores base64 originals in JSON.
+- `resultHistory`: array of all results for a node (primarily used for image nodes); allows viewing all generations from multiple executions.

 ## Keeping this doc fresh